Haffshah/automate_localization/README.md

 ## 💬 Let’s Connect

 If you like this, feel free to share on [LinkedIn](https://www.linkedin.com/in/harsh-m-shah-5152b21a9/) or drop a ⭐️ on the repo.

----

-Would you like me to generate the actual `translate_json.py` and folder structure as well?